guibranco/CrispyWaffle/docs/user-guide/commands.md

 }
 ```

-To trigger the command handler just call the `CommandsConsumer.Raise` method from any part of your code:
+To trigger the command handler, just call the `CommandsConsumer.Raise` method from any part of your code:

 ```cs
 CommandsConsumer.Raise<HelloWorldCommand, string>(new HelloWorldCommand());